-Path Cost: This controls the path cost incurred by the port.
+Path Cost: Controls the path cost incurred by the port.
 The auto setting will set the path cost as appropriate by the physical link speed, using the 802.1D recommended values.
-By using the specific setting, a user-defined value can be entered.
+Using the "Specific setting", a user-defined value can be entered.
 The path cost is used when establishing the active topology of the network.
-Lower path cost ports are chosen as forwarding ports in favour of higher path cost ports.
-The valid values are in the range 1 to 200000000.
+Lower path cost ports are chosen as forwarding ports in favor of higher path cost ports.
+Valid values are in the range 1 to 200000000.

-Priority: This controls the port priority.
+Priority: Controls the port priority.
 This can be used to control priority of ports having identical port cost (see above).

-- Save Click to save changes. - Reset- Click to restore default settings.
+- Apply Click "Apply" to save changes. - Reset- Click "Reset" to undo any changes made locally and revert to previously saved values.